sanjeev-one/OS-coursework/assignment_1/psuedo code.md

 ## Tutor:
 status = -1
 add lab to queue
-wait for teacher to be waiting for lab - teacher: what lab ready (status = 0) [teacher pop po ppo] [status = 1]
+wait for teacher to be waiting for lab - teacher: what lab ready check teacher status if its 1
+(status = 0)
+[teacher pop po ppo] [status = 1]
 [tutor status 1 - popped]
 tutor see ok i popped - 1